-Do you know how people currently experience leadership in your organisation?
-Is your organisation on the path to creating a step change in leadership strength fast and at low cost, the focus of blue ocean leadership?
+Do you know how people currently experience leadership in your organization?
+Is your organization on the path to creating a step-change in leadership strength fast and at low cost, the focus of blue ocean leadership?
 Or do your leaders engage in acts and activities that hinder employees’ performance and motivation?
 Here’s how to find out.

 It’s the first step of the blue ocean leadership process.
 In our previous two posts, we explained how the concept of blue ocean strategy can be applied to the challenge of leadership and explored the four key pillars of blue ocean leadership that set it apart from conventional leadership development approaches.
 In this post, we shift gears and zoom in on how to put blue ocean leadership into practice by diving into the first step of the four-step blue ocean leadership process, namely, “See Your Leadership Reality.”

 A common mistake organisations make is to discuss changes in leadership before resolving differences of opinion over what leaders are actually doing.
 Without a common understanding of where leadership stands today and is falling short, a forceful case for change cannot be made.
 Achieving this common understanding is the objective of the first step.

 Begin by drawing the current or As-Is Leadership Canvas

 To obtain a common understanding, we’ve found that asking managers to draw what we call the Leadership Canvas is highly effective.
 The Leadership Canvas is an analytic visual that shows the acts and activities leaders currently undertake and invest their time and intelligence in as perceived by each leadership level’s customers.
 An organization should therefore begin by drawing the As-Is Leadership Canvas for each level of leadership.
 For small organizations, that often means drawing only one Leadership Canvas.
 However, for larger organizations as we will discuss here, this typically means drawing three Leadership Canvases; one for frontline, middle, and senior managers.

 Have senior managers spearhead the process